Statistical laws and linguistics differ in naturalistic video and fictional conversations: Discussion

-From the perspective of information theory, some may interpret the purpose of \heapslaw\ as an information metric.
-However, the technical formalization of `information' as Shannon entropy does not typically equate to meaning~\cite{shannon_mathematical_1948}.
-We interpret differences among scaling law coefficients as a tentative window and way to narrow our focus into explanatory mechanisms; a higher coefficient for one corpus does not mean that corpus conveys `more' meaning, for instance.
-Thus, one limitation of the current work is the degree to which we can assign meaning to changes in scaling regime.
-We suggest future work to bolster explanation by continuing to focus on linguistic mechanisms of scaling~\cite{piantadosi2014zipf_mechs_review}.
+In all data projects, text cleaning procedures shape the data.
+For instance, NLP analyses often remove stopwords and punctuation as a rule, but any text cleaning should be thoughtful to the purpose of the research.
+We run analyses with and without punctuation, ultimately using analyses with punctuation because punctuation can convey content from prosody~\cite{wolf2023prosody_text_redundancy} and can more completely express Zipf's law~\cite{stanisz2024nlp_complexity}.
+Further, we clean the mediums to be more comparable under the assumption that grammatical artifacts would not be acted or spoken.
+However, film analysis could transcribe dialogue as performed to capture all signal, including deviations from official scripts and naturalistic features injected by actors (pauses, backchannels, and interjections).
+One could include these linguistic features as a `type' to analyze scaling behavior.

+In using the Movie-Dialogs corpus, movie conversations were skewed in time and toward short conversations.
+Over three decades, social media text length consistently decreased and communication norms changed~\cite{di_marco2024linguistic_simplification}, suggesting that research in fictional storytelling could study similar evolutions to ask whether movie conversations are globally short or how script construction has changed.
+Movie title sampling would also be improved by adding longer movie conversations and applying title selection criteria (e.g., `top of' list per year such as grossing or rated).

+We compare scripted to naturalistic conversation in video format, yet much communication occurs in other venues.
+One could compare these mediums to offline spoken conversation, literary works, texting~\cite{azios2023textingconvos}, and online communication examples to better situate conversation data from truly naturalistic to non-naturalistic.
+Though non-naturalistic, online discussion forums share important qualities with naturalistic conversations that are absent from scripted conversations.
+For example, Reddit has a conversational posting style with community-specific speech, where users can supplement text with symbolic communication like emojis or GIFs.
+Discussion forums such as Reddit are further susceptible to post edits based on platform feedback, making the language susceptible to co-construction at the platform level.
+Comparing a broader group of mediums could inform our understanding of communication when dialogue is spontaneous versus pre-planned, having implications for how mediums' afforadances cognitively and behaviorally drive conversation.

-Another limitation comes from restricting a regression's scaling regime to a subset of data using a visual method.
-This method is sensitive to the selected range (choice of $x_{\text{min}})$.
-If researchers' goals involve fitting data to the power law distribution explicitly and evaluating goodness of fit, a more expansive method may be desired~\cite{clauset2009powerlaw_regimes} that does not require committing to an a priori data range.
+We offer two directions related to \heapslaw\ and conversation research.
+We interpret differences among scaling law coefficients (regimes) as a window to narrow our focus into explanatory mechanisms.
+This method analyzes a subset of data using a visual method to identify the data range, which is sensitive to the selected range (choice of $x_{\text{min}})$.
+If the research goal is to evaluate goodness of fit to the power law distribution, a more expansive method may be desired~\cite{clauset2009powerlaw_regimes} that does not commit to an a priori data range.